spectrochempy/spectrochempy/docs/install.rst

 * install the **Anaconda Scientific Python Distribution** : Go to `http://continuum.io/downloads <http://continuum.io/downloads>`_ and follow the instructions for your platform

-  if you register as academic member of the university you get interesting add-ons.
+  If you register as academic member of the university you get interesting add-ons.

   Finally, see :ref:`conda` for installing the |scpy| conda package.